HyperionGray/massweb/sphinx/_build/html/_sources/_static/features.txt

 Features
 ========

+.. include:: subs.rst

 Current
 _______

+* |MassRequest|:

-* MassRequests library can be used to request large amounts of GET or POST requests in a short amount of time and with a hard timeout
+    * The |MassRequest| library can be used to request large amounts of GET or POST requests in a short amount of time and with a hard timeout.

-    * Threading is handled transparently, you don't have to write any multi-threaded code
+    * Threading is handled transparently, you don't have to write any multi-threaded code.

-    * Support for a "tcp timeout" and a "hard timeout" (i.e. the absolute max amount of time to spend per URL) allowing one to calculate the upper bound timeline for fetching all desired data
+    * Both "TCP timeout" and "hard timeout" (i.e. the absolute max amount of time to spend per URL) Allowing one to calculate the upper bound timeline for fetching all desired data.

-    * Support for proxy rotation
+    * Proxy rotation to produce an apparent distribution of requests.

-* Automatically discover valid POST requests, and add to target set
+    * Automatically discover valid POST requests, and add to target set.

+* |MAssCrawl|:

-* Scan web apps for vulnerabilities via GET and POST
+    * Scan web applications for vulnerabilities via GET and POST with |MassCrawl|.

-    * Threading is handled transparently, you don't have to write any multi-threaded code
-    * Support for hard timeouts
-    * Configurable payload sets and vulnerability checks
+    * Configurable payload sets and vulnerability checks.

-Future
-______

-* LASERS!!
+    * Support for all the same features found in the |MassRequest| library.